 Question: What about Rocky S2V vs SWAT boots?

-Answer: Both are good boots so I would try both on to see how they fit first.
+Answer: Both are good boots so I would try both on to see how they fit and feel first.

 #6 Oakley SI6